AndreiMoraru123/ContextCollector/README.md

 where ```h``` is the output of the encoder, ```s``` is the hidden previous state of the decoder, and ```W1``` and ```W2``` are trainable weight matrices, producing a single number.
 (Note that the original paper also used ```tanh``` as a preactivation before ```softmax```.
 This implementation instead uses ```ReLU```.

-:point_right: Additive attention is a model in and of itself, because it is in essence just a feed forward neural network.
+Additive attention is a model in and of itself, because it is in essence just a feed forward neural network.
 This is why it is built as an ```nn.Module``` class and inherits a forward call.

 ![p7](https://user-images.githubusercontent.com/81184255/203031544-2e57b5fd-44fd-4dc8-91c2-526ff7bc63da.gif)